stanman71/Miranda/app/voice_control/snowboy/README.md

 ### 5. Autostart Snowboy:

-- copy snowboy.service to /lib/systemd/system/
+- copy "snowboy.service" to "/lib/systemd/system/"
 - you may need to run this:

        >> sudo systemctl daemon-reload

-- start the snowboy.service to make sure everything is working:
+- start the "snowboy.service" to make sure everything is working:

        >> sudo systemctl start snowboy.service